-The goal of this workshop is to facilitate cross-disciplinary discussionsof relevance to social networking, involving novel ideas and applications, andexperimental results.
-This workshop provides an opportunity to compare and contrast the ethological approach to social behaviour in human with web-based evidence of social interaction, perceptual learning, information granulation, the behaviour of humans and affinities between web-based social networks.
-This workshop welcomes contributions from researchers working on the followingtopics of interest, including, but not limited to:
+The goal of this workshop is to facilitate cross-disciplinary discussions of relevance to social networking.
+Submissions should contain novel ideas and applications, and must be evaluated experimentally.
+Our workshop provides an opportunity to compare and contrast human behaviour as known through sociology, with Web-based evidence of social interactions.
+We welcome contributions from researchers working on the following topics of interest, including, but not limited to:

 - Visualization of social networks

-- Security, privacy and trust computational analysis of social networks
+- Security, privacy and trust analysis in social networks

 - Information diffusion and knowledge transfer in social networks

-- Computational models and agent-based simulations of networks
+- Computational models and agent-based simulations of social networks

 - Big data techniques for social networks